 The student is aware of the types of abuse and is able to discuss the signs of harm.
 Students may find it useful to refer to work products such as a child protection policy to help them to move the discussion forward.

-Final attainment: Only record pass once the criteria has been achieved.
+Final attainment: Only record Pass once the criterion has been achieved.

 Hygienic Environments